htmldbjs/htmldbjs/README.md

 ### Request Format

-A typical HTMLDB request is a JSON string with the following structure:
+A typical HTMLDB request is a JSON string with the following format:

 ```javascript
 {